-Hilo was designed to be adaptable to a variety of operational environments: on a desktop for Audiophile enthusiasts, in an equipment rack for recording studios, over a mixing console for a mastering engineer, etc. If Hilo is to be used on a desktop or other flat surface, it is best to leave the pre-installed rubber feet in place.
-These are designed to prevent scratching of Hilo or the surface that it is set upon.
+Hilo 2 was designed to be adaptable to a variety of operational environments: on a desktop for Audiophile enthusiasts, in an equipment rack for recording studios, over a mixing console for a mastering engineer, etc. If Hilo 2 is to be used on a desktop or other flat surface, it is best to leave the pre-installed rubber feet in place.
+These are designed to prevent scratching of Hilo 2 or the surface that it is set upon.

-In a recording studio context, where space is at a premium, one may choose to rack mount Hilo.
-A rack kit for the Hilo is available from Lynx dealers, or from www.lynxstudio.com.
+In a recording studio context, where space is at a premium, one may choose to rack mount Hilo 2.
+A two-space rack shelf is available from Lynx Studio Technology, or from an authorized Lynx Studio Technology dealer.